piedraj/instructions/README.md

 Instructions to install and use the CMS tool for luminosity.

+## COMBINE_SETUP

+Instructions to setup combine for SLC6 or SLC7.

 ## COMBINE

-How to run combine together with the Latino framework.

-## COMBINE2016

-Steps performed running combine on 2016 data with the Latino framework.
+Steps performed running combine on 2016, 2017 and 2018 data with the Latino framework.

 ## DELPHES